Readying a third-wave coffee brand for the national stage

 Godfrey Dadich designed the new Joe Coffee identity with this strategy in mind.
 We settled on an icon that symbolized this sense of communal enjoyment: the wooden benches found in front of every shop.
 We then created a wordmark ecosystem that would serve the expansion of the brand beyond New York City.

-Meyer felt the shade of blue that Joe Coffee had been using in their logo was too soft, neutral, and innocent.
+Meyer felt that the shade of blue that Joe Coffee had been using in its logo was too soft, neutral, and innocent.
 He felt it needed more New York attitude—more swagger.
 After exhaustive and wide-ranging exploration, we hit upon a shade that we dubbed Everyday Blue.
 It feels optimistic and welcoming, with an extra shot of Big Apple attitude.

-We redesigned the packaging for Joe Coffee's 12oz whole beans from top to bottom: considering materials, dimensions, color system, and a scalable design for the labels utilizing brand typefaces.
+We redesigned the packaging for Joe Coffee’s 12-ounce whole beans from top to bottom: considering materials, dimensions, color system, and a scalable design for the labels utilizing brand typefaces.
 The bags employ a hierarchy of colors across the variety of roasts.
 We wrote language for the bag and labels to surface information about the coffee—origin, elevation, washed or natural—in a way that draws in aficionados as well as those curious to learn more.

 We gave to-go cups a system that worked across sizes, as well as for both hot and cold drinks.
 When you see someone walking down the sidewalk with one of these cups in hand, the flood of the vibrant Everyday Blue serves as a quiet nod that they’re part of the Joe Coffee community.

 The work we did with Joe Coffee is now integral to every aspect of the company’s look and feel.
 It employs our mark and our color schemes across its product packaging, cups, displays, and merchandise like bags and mugs.
 We were very proud to see our mark on the storefront signage.
 “Working with GDP has been a highlight of my 17 years with Joe Coffee,” says Jonathan Rubinstein, founder and CEO of the company.
-“Their team was creative, thoughtful, forward thinking, collaborative and innovative and I believe all of these qualities contributed to the excellent final product.”
+“Their team was creative, thoughtful, forward thinking, collaborative, and innovative, and I believe all of these qualities contributed to the excellent final product.”